-For further information, call the Office of Advisement and Counseling at (201) 360-4150 or TTY at 201/360-4028.
+For further information, call the Office of Advisement and Counseling at (201) 360-4150 or TTY at 201/360-4028 or email dss@hccc.edu.
 Please indicate the type of disability you have and return this form to:

 ATTENTION: Disability Support Services

 Center for Academic and Student Success

 Hudson County Community College

 70 Sip Ave, 2nd Floor

 Jersey City, NJ 07306

 For more information, go to www.hccc.edu/dss.